seancorfield/next-jdbc/doc/tips-and-tricks.md

 Ah, dear old Oracle!
 Over the years of maintaining `clojure.java.jdbc` and now `next.jdbc`, I've had all sorts of bizarre and non-standard behavior reported from Oracle users.
 The main issue I'm aware of with `next.jdbc` is that Oracle's JDBC drivers all return an empty string from `ResultSetMetaData.getTableName()` so you won't get qualified keywords in the result set hash maps.
 Sorry!

+An important performance issue to be aware of with Oracle's JDBC driver is that the default fetch size is just 10 records.
+If you are working with large datasets, you will either need to either specify `:prefetch` in your db-spec hash map with a suitable value (say 1,000 or larger), or specify `&prefetch=` in your JDBC URL string.
+If you want to keep the default, you can change it on a per-statement basis by specifying `:fetch-size` as an option to `execute!` etc.

 ## PostgreSQL

 When you use `:return-keys true` with `execute!` or `execute-one!` (or you use `insert!`), PostgreSQL returns the entire inserted row (unlike nearly every other database that just returns any generated keys!).